-At the Law Office of Stephen W. Penn and Associates, we understand that the holidays can be a lonely time of year for many Californians, especially when they are divorced.
+At the Law Office of Stephen W. Penn, we understand that the holidays can be a lonely time of year for many Californians, especially when they are divorced.
 When your children spend Christmas with your ex, the sting of being alone can be particularly painful.

 As the Huffington Post points out, you don’t have to have a miserable holiday even if it’s not your turn for visitation.
 The first thing to do is determine where your children are going to be during the holiday – for example, if you have your kids on Christmas Eve and they go to your ex’s in the morning.
 You can then make your plans around your schedule.
 The following ideas might help: